Laboratory-Imaging/GA3-examples/README.md

 - Use LLMs to get the Python code done, see
     - the [movie showing LLM doing PCA](https://lim-public-af010c85-0d3e-4156-9378-5adc1bbef7b3.s3.eu-central-1.amazonaws.com/NISExpress/StaticAssetsForHelp/ref/nodes/data-manipulation/py-create-column-llm-light.mp4) in the in Python Create column node and
     - the [movie extending the above example by making a scatterplot with confidence ellipse](https://lim-public-af010c85-0d3e-4156-9378-5adc1bbef7b3.s3.eu-central-1.amazonaws.com/NISExpress/StaticAssetsForHelp/ref/nodes/results-graphs/py-matplotlib-llm-light.mp4) in the Python Matplotlib node
+- Use LLMs to cerate [HTML reports](https://nis-express-help.laboratory-imaging.com/ref/nodes/results-graphs/#ai-assisted-template-generation)

+<a id="examples-for-nis-smart-experiment"></a>

+### Examples for NIS Smart Experiment

+The examples below are intended for use with datasets acquired with NIS Smart Experiment.
+However, they can be used with minor modification on other datasets where some metadata (WellPlate and Assay info, Labeling, Dosing) may be missing.
+See GA3 for SE guidelines.

+- coming soon...

+### Other examples

+- Meta's SAM 3

 ## Fixes and examples for NIS-Elements version 6.20 (current)